Krishnamurti foundations: Description

-Jiddu Krishnamurti (1895–1986)'s life and teachings spanned the greater part of the 20th century.
-The foundations say they provide a service to those who may be interested in pursuing an understanding of the teachings in their own lives.
-The foundations maintain an extensive archive of Krishnamurti's original works in the form of hand-written material, books, transcripts and audio and video tapes of hundreds of talks and discussions, meetings and conversations.
-There is also a collection of Krishnamurti's letters, photographs and reference material about him, his life, and his works.
+Jiddu Krishnamurti's life and teachings spanned the greater part of the The Krishnamurti foundations' stated purpose is to assist those who may be interested in pursuing an understanding of his teachings in their own lives.
+The foundations maintain extensive archives of his original works in the form of manuscripts and books, audio and video media, and verified transcripts of thousands of talks, discussions, meetings and interviews.
+There are also collections of Krishnamurti's letters, photographs and reference material about his life and works.

-The foundations are also actively engaged in the publication of this material in various forms.
-Over 60 books are in print and more are in preparation.
-About 300 videotapes and 400 audio cassettes are available, along with an extensive printed Index. etc. An increasing amount of this material is being translated.
-Over 30 languages are available including all major European and most Indian languages as well as Japanese, Cantonese, Mandarin, Russian, Korean and Hebrew.
+The foundations are actively engaged in the publication and dissemination of this material in various forms.
+As of July 2026 over 60 books were in print.
+About 300 videotapes and 400 audio cassettes were available, along with an extensive print index.
+An increasing amount of this material is translated in over 30 languages, including all major European and most Indian languages as well as Japanese, Cantonese, Mandarin, Russian, Korean and Hebrew.